samuel-gamelin/AutoTypewriter/10slowfingers/README.md

 # 10slowfingers
-A Chrome extension for the 10fastfingers.com or 10ff.net website, used in conjunction with the [AutoTypewriter bot](https://github.com/samuel-gamelin/AutoTypewriter).
+A Chromium extension for the 10fastfingers.com or 10ff.net website, used in conjunction with the [AutoTypewriter bot](https://github.com/samuel-gamelin/AutoTypewriter).

 ## Installation